THE COST OF WAR and REAL NEWS TV

 he saw nothing wrong in the Cold War’s most brutal anticommunist

-strategies, except that they weren’t ruthless enough
+strategies, except that they weren’t ruthless enough.
+If Bush

 could go back in time, he would have been an ally of Gen. Curtis LeMay